ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

         // Calculate the difference between the current velocity and the target velocity Vector3 velocityChange = desiredVelocity - _rigidBody.velocity;

-        // Limit the velocity change to the maximum acceleration allows this frame (physic step) float maxChange = _acceleration * Time.fixedDeltaTime;
+        // Limit the velocity change to the maximum acceleration allowed this frame (physics step) float maxChange = _acceleration * Time.fixedDeltaTime;

         // Keep the velocity change within the allowed limit, for gradual acceleration